dxcamps/DLI_RoboWorkshop_1/tx1/readme.md

 ## Downloading the AlexNet and GoogLeNet caffe models

-1. On the TX1, in a Terminal Window (Ctrl-Alt-T), change into the `deploy_files1` folder:
+1. On the TX1, in a Terminal Window (Ctrl-Alt-T), change into the `deploy_files` folder:

     ```bash
     cd /home/ubuntu/deploy_files